MinecraftCitiesNetwork/democracycraft-wiki/docs/rules.md

 :::

 ### 1. Respect
-- **Harassment.** Any form of harassment, including (but not limited to): racism, homophobia, sexism, antisemitism, stalking is not acceptable ever.
+- Any form of harassment, including (but not limited to): racism, homophobia, sexism, antisemitism, stalking is not acceptable ever.
-- **Controversial Topics.** Discussions about controversial topics such as real world politics and world religion are not permitted in public channels.
+- Discussions about controversial topics such as real world politics and world religion are not permitted in public channels.
-- **Impersonation.** You are not allowed to impersonate or mimic other players or Staff members.
+- You are not allowed to impersonate or mimic other players or Staff members.
-- **Tickets.** Tickets must be used for assistance purposes only.
+- Tickets must be used for assistance purposes only.
   - Be truthful always.
 We rely on your honest recount alongside our evidence to keep our community safe.
   - Trying to lie or misrepresent facts **intentionally** may result in additional disciplinary actions.
-- **Separation of Staff & State.** Do not mix Staffing with in-game politics.
+- Do not mix Staffing with in-game politics.
   - Staff members play a role that is seperate to governance.
   - You are not permitted to use the fact they have elevated permissions or conduct official duties for any political purposes.
 - All content on this server must be appropriate for minors.
 This includes all skins, language, and actions on all our platforms.

 ### 2. Chat
-- **Excessive Chat.** Please do not excessively repeat phrases, use profanity, and/or capital letters in your messages.
+- Please do not excessively repeat phrases, use profanity, and/or capital letters in your messages.
-- **Language.** You are not permitted to communicate in **any** other languages than English in public channels.
+- You are not permitted to communicate in **any** other languages than English in public channels.
-- **Drunk Texting.** If your speech is altered by in-game drinks, you are not permitted to speak in public channels.
+- If your speech is altered by in-game drinks, you are not permitted to speak in public channels.
-- **Streaming.** You **must** use the #➕ | Create VC channel on our [Discord server](https://discord.gg/democracy) when you are streaming or recording.
+- You **must** use the #➕ | Create VC channel on our [Discord server](https://discord.gg/democracy) when you are streaming or recording.
   - Inform people who join your voice channel that you are recording.

 :::info Areas we moderate in